maxine-janka/holbertonschool-hbnb/part2/hbnb/README.md

 ```

 ### Expected Response
-🐛 Every amenity that is registered is added as an amenity to the <place_id> details endpoint.
+🐛 Every amenity that is registered is added as an amenity to all created Places at the places/<place_id> endpoints.
 This has been debugged in part 3.
 ```
 {
   "id": "1fa85f64-5717-4562-b3fc-2c963f66afa6",